 In this stage we will be taking care of the technicalities: making sure supporting details are properly mentioned, seeing that the text flows well and stays relevant to the topic, double-checking grammar and spelling, etc. A good deal of correction is done during the outline stage, for instance: using vocabulary that is most relevant to the topic and area of study, avoiding over-repeating terms and expressions, making sensible sentences, etc.

 A student can also contract me only for proofreading (see “Proofreading” subject description).

 > Proper formatting and styling:

-There we take care of special formatting and styling for those concerned: MLA, APA, Chicago... work-cited page, title page, etc.: Since these things are taught much in class, I prefer that the student do that alone and I can just check on them during the final proofreading.
-But I can assist the student in actually doing it if necessary (may incur additional service charge).
+There, we take care of special formatting and styling for those concerned: MLA, APA, Chicago... work-cited page, title page, etc. Since these things are taught much in class, I prefer that the student do that alone and I can just check on them during the final proofreading.
+But I can assist the student in actually doing it if necessary (this may incur additional service charge).

 > Final proofreading:

 I often work with people online on writing projects, but I prefer that the final proofreading be done in presence of the study, in my desire to help the student improve for the future.

 I intend to and tend to make people I work with on writing better writers.